elizabethsiegle/30-seconds-of-swift-code/README.md

 <br><a href = "#table-of-contents">:arrow_up: Back to top</a>

 ### just keys

-Function which accepts a dictionary of key value pairs and returns a new array of only the keys.
+Function which accepts a dictionary of key-value pairs and returns a new array of just the keys.
 ```swift
 func justKeys(dict: Dictionary<AnyHashable, AnyHashable>) -> [AnyHashable] {
     return Array(dict.keys)